elyra-ai/examples/binder/getting-started/getting_started.md

 -->
 # Elyra quickstart

-This short interactive quickstart provides an introduction to Elyra - aset of AI centric extensions for JupyterLab.
+This short interactive quickstart provides an introduction to Elyra - a set of AI centric extensions for JupyterLab.
 Note that this tour does not include features requiring software that is not bundled with Elyra or JupyterLab, such as Kubeflow Pipelines.

 A complete list of features can be found in [the documentation](https://elyra.readthedocs.io/en/latest/getting_started/overview.html).